 Perhaps the most famous tourist attraction in Prague.
 An old astronomical clocktower (Czech: Staroměstský orloj) in the middle of the big square in old town.
 The history of it goes way back, to 14010 to be precise where Maester Mikulas of Kadan built it together with Jan Ondrejuv.

 The clocktower was built after astronomical and mathematical principles.
 The highlight that thousands of tourists witness and admire each day, is when the clock turns its own watch, and the 12 apostles are coming.

-Along the bridge you can also see some beautiful sculptures that was finished in the 1700s-1800s.
+Along the bridge, you can also see some beautiful sculptures that were finished in the 1700s-1800s.

 To visit the castle is among the most popular things to do in Prague, and the castle is visited by thousands of tourists each day.
 The easiest way to get here is by tram or if you want some exercise, you can also walk uphills from the old town.

-Another fun fact: The castle is the biggest ancient castle in the world with an area of 45 hectars.
+Another fun fact: The castle is the biggest ancient castle in the world with an area of 45 hectares.

 Saint Vitus Cathedral

-One of the most important churches in Czech Republic, also located at the castle area of Vysehrad.
+One of the most important churches in the Czech Republic, also located in the castle area of the Prague castle.
 It’s a spectacular church with beautiful details.
-The highest tower is a whopping 94 metres high, and the church is 124 metres long.
+The highest tower is a whopping 94 meters high, and the church is 124 meters long.
 The church was finished 1929, and today you can, for example, admire the famous Saint Wenzel crown (Svatováclavská koruna).

 The Dancing house

 A building with a new and modern styled architecture that has gotten big attention in social media.
-But despite that, not everyone who visit Prage knows about this incredible building.
+But despite that, not everyone who visits Prague knows about this incredible building.
 If you like unique buildings, then this is a great place to visit in Prague!